cryptk/pyqlight/README.md

 Before submutting a Pull request
 ================================
-Make sure that your code meets the style and quality guidelines within the HACKING file
+Make sure that your code meets the style and quality guidelines within the HACKING file.

 LIMITATIONS
 ===========